gevuong/EventListenr/EventListenr/README.md

 # README

-EventListener
+EventListenr

-EventListener is a web application inspired by EventBrite built using Ruby on Rails and React/Redux.
+EventListenr is a web application inspired by EventBrite built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

   1. New account creation, login, and guest/demo login
   2. A production README, replacing this README (NB: check out the  sample production README -- you'll write this later)